-In 2015, the district completed a facilities study that concluded that the district's fire stations (51, 53, and 54) were in effective locations, but each need renovation and expansion to meet current and projected operational requirements and to provide a safe and effective work environment.
-The board of fire commissioners prioritized renovation and expansion of Station 53 as the most important facilities improvement.
-This project (along with purchase of three type one (structural) fire engines) was funded through a unlimited tax general obligation (UTGO) bond measure passed by the district's voters in November 2017.
+A facilities study completed in 2015 identified renovation and expansion of Station 53 as essential to meet the current and projected operational needs of the district.
+This project (along with purchase of three type one (structural) fire engines) was funded through an unlimited tax general obligation (UTGO) bond measure passed by the district's voters in November 2017.
 Following a structural and civil engineering assessment of the existing Station 53, Carletti Architects recommended replacement of the existing building (rather than renovation).
 This change reduces the overall expense of bringing the existing facility into compliance with current seismic codes and meeting the district's programmatic requirements.
-This approach will aid the district in bringing this project to successful conclusion on budget.
-Throughout the latter half of 2018 and 2019, the district has been slowly working through the process of developing architectural and engineering plans and completing the permitting process with Island County that will allow this project to move forward.
-At present, the district anticipates breaking ground in April 2021 and completing this project by April 2022.
+Island County's extended permitting process along with the impact of the COVID-19 pandemic has resulted in repeated delays in beginning this project.
+It is currently anticipated that the district will receive a building permit and put the project out to bid in the fourth quarter of 2021 with groundbreaking in early 2022.